 What a fabulous experience it must have been to be able to fly as a passenger and crew when times really were as good as portrayed in the programme!
 Such quality of service, attention to detail and sheer fabulousness of the golden age of travel!
 However, in light of the current MeToo campaign, stewardesses looking back fondly at the days where they were very much judged in terms of looks and status, isn’t perhaps as fabulous.

 I understand that the aviation world has had to adapt and that the rising tide of low cost, budget airlines is now very much part and parcel of everyday life with air travel only for the elite very much in the past.
-However, what does make me sad, is hearing about a sole focus on profits, a stark decline in standards, lack of investment and staff and passengers alike feeling far from proud of the once iconic airline that is British Airways.
+However, what does make me sad, is hearing about a sole focus on profits, a stark decline in standards, lack of investment in key resources and staff and passengers alike feeling far from proud of the once iconic airline that is British Airways.

 From where I’m sitting, it doesn’t seem like there’s much to celebrate at all.
 How about you?